-$\langle cnum \rangle$ the number is the value of $\langle xchar \rangle$

-Terminal string IO like TYPE and ACCEPT also are extended to work with xchars in the string.
-Since Unicode input and display poses a number of challenges like input method editors for different languages, left-to-right and right-to-left writing, and most fonts contain only a subset of Unicode glyphs, systems should document their capabilities.
+$\langle cnum \rangle$ the number is the value of $\langle xchar \rangle$ left-to-right and right-to-left writing, and most fonts contain only a subset of Unicode glyphs, systems should document their capabilities.
 File IO and in-memory string handling should work transparently with xchars.